Skip to Content

 4. Lidl Connect (on Vodafone)

 Lidl is also another large supermarket chain and a competitor to Aldi.
-Their SIM starter card called Lidl Connect Talk is sold at €9.95 with €10 credit.
+At the time of writing this article, their SIM starter card called Lidl Connect Talk is sold at €9.95 with €10 credit.
 They are powered by the Vodafone network so you can expect good coverage for budget-friendly prices.

 Here is a list of Lidl Connect’s prepaid plans: